 Published natural gas production data is not specified by type - associated vs non-associated gas.
 An estimate, based on a compilation of gas flaring volumes at the majority of oil fields in the world, is that approximately 20% of produced natural gas is associated gas.

 Flared gas represents some 4% of the total gas produced.
-It is very significant when you look at how the flared gas volume could be used to good effect rather than wasted.
-For example, it would be sufficient to generate 750 billion kWh of electricity, enough to power the entire African continent.
+It is very significant when you consider how flared gas could be used for beneficial purposes rather than wasted.
+For example, the amount of gas flared globally would be sufficient to generate 750 billion kWh of electricity, which is enough to power the entire African continent.

 Flared gas, primarily associated gas, is very similar to the natural gas that is used all over the world for power generation, as feedstock for the manufacture of chemicals, distributed to homes, etc. However, it requires processing to remove contaminants before it can be used in these ways.
 Associated gas can also sometimes be re-injected into the oil reservoir to increase oil production.

-10. If for any reason you cannot use flared gas to produce electricity in a specific location, do you have a realistic alternative?
+9. If, for any reason, you cannot use flared gas to produce electricity in a specific location, do you have a realistic alternative?

-At a given site, flared gas is often of relatively small volume and with an unstable production profile, making its use difficult.
-It can however, in some cases, be re-injected into the oil reservoir to increase oil production, used on-site for generating electricity or converted into liquid form (e.g. synthetic oil, diesel, methanol, DME) by using gas-to-liquid (GTL) technologies.
-Recent developments in these GTL technologies have significantly reduced their cost, making them more suitable for these small volumes.
-Nevertheless, they are still often not economically viable, or the technologies have not yet been sufficiently tested for economic robustness.
+Flared gas is often of relatively small volume and with an unstable production profile, making its use difficult.
+However, in some cases it can be re-injected into the oil reservoir to increase oil production, used on-site for generating electricity, liquefied for transportation as LNG, or converted into liquid form (e.g. synthetic oil, diesel, methanol, DME) by using gas-to-liquid (GTL) technologies.
+Recent developments in GTL technologies have significantly reduced their cost, making them more suitable for small volumes.
+Nevertheless, GTL technologies are often at an early stage of development and may still not be economically viable, especially at low oil prices (<~U$ 50/bbl).

-11. Flaring has increased in the USA due to the development of shale oil.
+11. Flaring has increased in the United States due to the development of shale oil.
 Why is that and what can be done about it?

-Shale oil is being developed in the USA using a technology called hydraulic fracturing (or 'fracking').
+Shale oil is being developed in the United States using a technology called hydraulic fracturing (or 'fracking').
 This enables oil to be produced from otherwise unproductive oil reservoirs.
-Unlike more conventional oil field developments, this mode of production results in multiple, small production centers (over 6000 in N. Dakota alone in 2013).
-As in all oil production, gas is produced with the oil, and the widely dispersed production locations make it difficult to collect the gas for its economic use.
-The main solution is to build a gas collection network, but building such a network is time consuming, and the rapid growth in the number of production sites has made it difficult for collection networks to keep pace.
-However progress is being made in small-scale, movable technologies that could contribute to increasing gas collection.
+Unlike more conventional oil field developments, this production method results in multiple, small production centers (over 6000 in N. Dakota alone).
+As in all oil production, gas is produced with the oil, and the widely dispersed production locations make it difficult to collect the gas economically.
+The main solution is to build a gas collection network, but building such a network is time consuming, and the rapid growth in the number of production sites makes it difficult for collection networks to keep pace, although the situation has improved.
+Also, progress is being made in applying small-scale, movable technologies such as compressed natural gas (CNG) or small-scale liquefaction plants (mini-LNG) that could contribute to increasing gas collection.

 Flaring also takes place at some gas processing plants, LNG terminals, oil refineries, and in the petrochemical industry.